-- The Company identifies CGUs as identifiable groups of assets that are largely independent of the cash inflows from other assets or groups of assets.
-Value in use calculations require estimations of discount rates and future cash flows derived from revenue growth, gross margin and operating costs.
-Fair value less costs to sell calculations require the Company to estimate fair value of an asset or a CGU using market values of similar assets as well as estimations of the related costs to sell. - Useful life of intangible assets The Company estimates the useful life used to amortize intangible assets which relates to the expected future performance of the assets acquired based on management estimate of the sales forecast. - Future purchase consideration In a business combination, the Company recognizes a contingent consideration at fair value at the acquisition date.
+- Inventory Inventory is valued at the lower of cost and net realizable value.
+Cost of inventory includes cost of purchase (purchase price, import duties, transport, handling, and other costs directly attributable to the acquisition of inventories), cost of conversion, and other costs incurred in bringing the inventories to their present location and condition.
+Net realizable value for inventories is the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated costs necessary to make the sale.
+Provisions are made in profit or loss of the current period on any difference between book value and net realizable value. - Estimated product returns Revenue from product sales is recognized net of estimated sales discounts, credits, returns, rebates and allowances.
+The return allowance is determined based on an analysis of the historical rate of returns, industry return data, and current market conditions, which is applied directly against sales. - Impairment of non-financial assets The Company assesses impairment at each reporting date by evaluating conditions specific to the Company that may lead to asset impairment.
+The recoverable amount of an asset or a cash-generating unit ("CGU") is determined using the greater of fair value less costs to sell and value in use which requires the use of various judgments, estimates, and assumptions. - Useful life of intangible assets The Company estimates the useful life used to amortize intangible assets which relates to the expected future performance of the assets acquired based on management estimate of the sales forecast. - Future purchase consideration In a business combination, the Company recognizes a contingent consideration at fair value at the acquisition date.
 Contingent consideration classified as an asset or liability that is a financial instrument and within the scope of IAS 39 Financial Instruments: Recognition and Measurement, is measured at fair value with changes in fair value recognized either in profit or loss, or as a change to other comprehensive income ("OCI").
 If the contingent consideration is not within the scope of IAS 39, it is measured at fair value in accordance with the appropriate IFRS.
-Contingent consideration that is classified as equity is not re-measured and subsequent settlement is accounted for within equity.

-Contingent consideration from an asset acquisition is recognized when: the conditions associated with the contingency are met; the Company has a present legal or constructive obligation that can be estimated reliably; and it is probably that an outflow of economic benefits will be required to settle the obligation.

-ii) Critical accounting judgments
+Contingent consideration that is classified as equity is not re-measured and subsequent settlement is accounted for within equity. - Contingent consideration from an asset acquisition is recognized when: the conditions associated with the contingency are met; the Company has a present legal or constructive obligation that can be estimated reliably; and it is probably that an outflow of economic benefits will be required to settle the obligation ii) Critical accounting judgments